Duplicate content and SEO are a bad mix.

 Duplicate content may be detected within the same website or published across various domains.
 Any website that publishes content may have duplicate content issues.

-Whether the site owners have in-house writers or they work with 3rd party content contributors, in plenty of situations, websites unintentionally generate duplicate content though:
+Whether the site owners have in-house writers or they work with third-party content contributors, in plenty of situations, websites unintentionally generate duplicate content though: